Google’s Co-Occurrence Patent

 The scores of the documents and differences in significant terms within each may influence rankings in two possibly different ways.
 The document scores might be combined with the original score for a page to boost it in the set of search results.

 Differences in which words are significant words within the document might indicate diverse types of results and an ambiguous query term, and may lead to the search engine rearranging the results to cover a broader range of meanings earlier on in search results.
 For example, on a query for the term “java,” there might be some results about the programming language, some about the island, and some about the drink.
 The significant words or terms for each page might point to three different meanings for the query term that should be represented on the first page of search results.

 Because of the boosting-based upon document scores, and the rearranging based upon showing diverse results, it’s possible that some pages that aren’t as highly relevant for the query term may be moved up a lot in search results.

 Look at the last webpage or blog post you might have published, and see if you can guess which words might be identified by Google as the most significant words on the page, and how strong the relationships between those words might be.
 Does their co-occurrence on your page influence the ranking of that page?

-Note that this process doesn’t replace an information retrieval score for a page based upon the use of the query terms (or synonyms for those terms) on the page or in links to the page, and an importance score based upon something like PageRank.
-Instead it adds an filter or additional weighting, and also tries to add more diversity to search query results.
+Note that this Co-Occurrence Patent process doesn’t replace an information retrieval score for a page based upon the use of the query terms (or synonyms for those terms) on the page or in links to the page, and an importance score based upon something like PageRank.
+Instead, it adds a filter or additional weighting and also tries to add more diversity to search query results.

 Is Google using this kind of co-occurrence of significant terms on pages to influence their rankings?